 The Paul D. Coverdell Fellows Program

-The Master of Arts in Community Development Policy and Practice at the University of New Hampshire's Carsey School of Public Policy is proud to be a partner of the Peace Corps Paul D. Coverdell Fellows Program.
+The Carsey School of Public Policy at the University of New Hampshire is proud to be a partner of the Peace Corps Paul D. Coverdell Fellows Program.
 More than 700 alumni of UNH have entered the Peace Corps over the years, and we would like to offer them and all returned Peace Corps volunteers the opportunity to further their education and expand their impact, both

 overseas and domestically.
 The partnership builds on the University's international leadership and ties directly to UNH's Strategic Plan for 2020.

-What do Coverdell Fellows gain from the master’s program?
+What do Coverdell Fellows gain from the Carsey's master’s degree programs?

 What makes our program unique?